skatkov/miniflux-email-client/README.md

 ## Prerequisites
 - A Miniflux instance with an account
-- A Gmail account, preferably not you're main account.
+- SMTP account (I use gmail, but make sure it's not you're main gmail account if you do)

 ## Setup
 1. Fork this repo